ska-telescope/ska-mid-dish-manager/docs/src/user_guide/tracking.rst

 * **Track()**

   This is the command to start tracking.
 There must be valid entries loaded into the track table for a track to start successfully.
-Once the tables are consumed in the track table, the dish stops tracking.
+Once the entries are consumed in the track table, the dish stops tracking.
 If one wishes to maintain tracking state, the track table must be replenished with valid entries to track - *valid* in the sense that the timestamp is not in the past.

 * **TrackStop()**